 Tracing next of kin is the core pillar of our company – it is something we undertake every day, whether on behalf of a public sector body, a legal firm, a financial institution or on cases we choose to pursue from the Unclaimed estate list published by the Government’s Legal Department.

-In addition, we have long been at the forefront of driving greater transparency and best practice in this sector.
-We believe in putting relatives first.
+We have long been at the forefront of driving greater transparency and best practice and our research is fast, free and failsafe.
+You are in safe hands with us.

 Get in contact